ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

   f :: t -> ()
   f @a = \a -> ()

-Note how there is no conflicting definition and instead it is just shadowing if both were term variables: ``f b = \b -> ...``.
+Note how there is no conflicting definition and instead it would just be shadowing if both were term variables: ``f b = \b -> ...``.

 ------------------------------
 ``-Wpun-bindings``, example #2